Follow us on Twitter

 6. Which Service Bus connection string should I use?

 Microsoft Azure Service Bus now supports two types of connection strings: SAS and ACS.
-For remote event debugging via Azure Service Bus, only ACS connection string is currently supported as shown below.
-Follow the instructions in Service Bus Authentication and Authorization to get an ACS connection string for any new Service Bus namespace created after August 2014.
+In order to use SAS connection string for remote event debugging via Azure Service Bus, please install the latest Office Developer Tools for Visual Studio 2013 or Visual Studio 2015.
+Otherwise, follow the instructions in Service Bus Authentication and Authorization to get an ACS connection string for any new Service Bus namespace created after August 2014.